harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

 - `withoutX()` to disable/clear something

 Phoenix avoids `useX(...)` in config APIs.
 If you see a `useX(...)` method, it should be renamed to `withX(...)` for consistency.

+#### 3.4.4 Boolean naming in configs

+Phoenix tries to make boolean flags read clearly at the call site (especially inside `if (...)`).

+**Rule:** In config objects, booleans should usually be named as *feature toggles*:

+- Prefer `enableX` for “turn this behavior on/off.”
+- Avoid `useX` (it's ambiguous and tends to drift into inconsistent meaning).
+- Avoid negative booleans like `disableX` when possible — prefer a positive `enableX` and flip the default if needed.

+Examples:

+- ✅ `enableAprilTagAssist`
+- ✅ `enableInitializeFromVision`
+- ✅ `enableResetOnInit`
+- ❌ `useAprilTagsAssist`
+- ❌ `disableVisionInit`

+If a boolean is genuinely a *permission* (“this action is allowed”), `allowX` is acceptable — but try to keep that rare and obvious.

 ### 3.5 Direction and naming conventions